bat1417/MoonRunner/README.md

 - You need to have Python 3 installed [^6]
 - You should also have installed pip: `python -m pip install --upgrade pip`
 - Run the `setup.cmd` in the "moonrunner" directory or manually execute `pip install -r requirements.txt` to install the needed libraries like Skyfield.
-- To control a antenna rotor, you need to have set up the rotor control software (running on port 4533 at your "localhost").
+- To control a antenna rotor, you need to have set up the rotor control software (running on port 4533 at your "localhost" - this can be configured).
 But anyway, you can just calculate the Moon's position (az, el) without having a antenna rotor.

 ## Python classes
 The program consists of 2 main components: